mikaalkhan/js-drawing-program/README.md

 # js-drawing-program
-Project for Seattle Academy computational thinking course
+Project for Seattle Academy "Foundations in Computational Thinking" course.

+Javascript / CSS / HTML drawing program that allows you to draw in multiple colors and download your work as a .png.